saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/http-submission.md

 {"response":"ok","\_rxid":"ce000000-0000-0000-0000-000000000000","attachment_name": "test.json","attachment_id": "28","object":"ce"}
 ```

-The response should tell you that the file was attached to the specified object within your Backtrace project.
+The response should tell you that the file was attached to the specified object in your Backtrace project.
 You will still get the 200/ok response, but the `_rxid` will look slightly different.
 As no crash was submitted, it will not send a new unique id.
-This time it sends the `id` attribute/Error identifier within the debug view used to identify the specific crash report.
+This time it sends the `id` attribute/Error identifier in the debug view used to identify the specific crash report.

 ## Listener Layer